ben-hagy/Gamefinder3/README.md

 However, this app still pays careful attention to architecture, most specifically in only allowing the Domain layer to speak to both the Data and Presentation layers.
 This separation ensures that view-models are only given access to domain-level interfaces, which in turn ensures that we could completely re-write or change elements of the data or presentation layers without upsetting the entire app's structure.
 This also makes it easier to introduce new features, to handle unit and instrumentation tests, and to ensure our app structure is readable to others.

+Please also note that two sample integration tests are included in the repo in the (test) directory.
+These are proof-of-concept tests that also serve as an example of how to test suspend functions.

 ## Dependencies